nitlang/nitutorial/wiki/pages/mission_03_02.md

 * Difficulty: medium

-Finish the program that test the primality of some numbers.
+Finish the program that tests the primality of some numbers.

 ### Template to Use